google/xls/docs_src/dslx_std.md

 input, e.g., a `u16` pads up to 16 binary digits or 4 hexadecimal digits.

 !!!
 NOTE
-    `trace!` currently also exists as a builtin but is in the process of being removed, as it provided the user with only a "global flag" way of specifying the desired format for output values -- `trace_fmt!` is more powerful.
+    `trace!` currently also exists as a built-in but is in the process of being removed, as it provided the user with only a "global flag" way of specifying the desired format for output values -- `trace_fmt!` is more powerful.

 ### `fail!` / `assert!`: assertion failure

-The `fail!` builtin indicates a path that should not be reachable in practice.
+The `fail!` built-in indicates a path that should not be reachable in practice.
 Its general signature is:

 ```
-fail!(label: u8[N], fallback_value: T) -> T
+fn fail!<N: u32, T: type>(label: u8[N], fallback_value: T) -> T
 ```

-The `assert!` builtin is similar to fail, but takes a predicate, and does not produce a value:
+The `assert!` built-in is similar to `fail!`, but takes a predicate, and does not produce a value:

 ```
-assert!(predicate: bool, label: u8[N]) -> ()
+fn assert!<N: u32>(predicate: bool, label: u8[N]) -> ()
 ```

 These can be thought of as "fatal assertions", and convert to